Edward Rainbowe: Life

 He was born on 20 April 1608 at Blyton in Lindsey, Lincolnshire, where his father Thomas Rainbowe was vicar.
 His mother, Rebecca, daughter of David Allen, rector of the neighbouring parish of Ludborough, was educated in Latin, Greek, and Hebrew.
-Edward's godfather, Edward Wray of Rycot, was second son of Sir Edward Wray of Glentworth in Lincolnshire.
+Edward's godfather, Edward Wray of Rycote, was second son of Sir Edward Wray of Glentworth in Lincolnshire.
 The Wrays possessed influence, and the connection proved important to the young Rainbowe.

-After spending a short time at Queen Elizabeth's High School, Gainsborough, he was sent in April 1620 to Peterborough, to be under Dr John Williams, then one of the prebendaries, and an old friend of his father.
+After spending a short time at Queen Elizabeth's Grammar School in Gainsborough, he was sent in April 1620 to Peterborough, to be under John Williams, then one of the prebendaries, and an old friend of his father.
 When, in the following year, Williams was preferred to the deanery of Westminster and bishopric of Lincoln, Rainbowe moved to Westminster School.
 From Westminster he proceeded in July 1623 to Corpus Christi College, Oxford, as scholar, but in 1625 he received from Frances, dowager countess of Warwick, a nomination to one of the scholarships founded at Magdalene College, Cambridge, by her father, Sir Christopher Wray.
 He graduated B.A. in 1627, M.A. in 1630, B.D. in 1637, and D.D. in 1643.
 He was elected a fellow of Magdalene in 1633 and Master in 1642.
-While in statu pupillari he was suddenly called on by the vice-chancellor to act as terræ filius in place of one who was deprived of the office on account of his scurrility.
-Rainbowe was facetious but acquitted himself to the satisfaction of his auditors.
+While a student he was suddenly called on by the vice-chancellor to act as terræ filius in place of one who was deprived of the office on account of his scurrility; Rainbowe was facetious but acquitted himself to the satisfaction of his auditors.

 In July 1630 he accepted the mastership of a school at Kirton-in-Lindsey, but soon moved with some Cambridge contemporaries to London, settling first in Fuller's Rents, and afterwards at Sion College, so as to make use of the library.
 He took holy orders, and preached his first sermon in April 1632.
 After making an unsuccessful application for the chaplaincy to the society of Lincoln's Inn, he was appointed curate at the Savoy Hospital.